-- All revision requests from MPOs and RPAs should be submitted electronically to the Iowa DOT Systems Planning Bureau and the agency's Iowa DOT District Planner.
-If all necessary information is provided, the request will then be forwarded to the FHWA and FTA for review and any necessary approvals. - Revision requests shall, at a minimum, include: - A letter detailing the work program revision(s) - A resolution or meeting minutes showing the revision's approval. - Budget summary table with changes highlighted. - Amended work program with any modified section(s) highlighted. - Revisions where FHWA/FTA is the designated approving agency shall require written approval by FHWA/FTA prior to commencement of activity, purchasing of equipment, or request for reimbursement. - Revisions where the Iowa DOT Systems Planning Bureau is the designated approving agency shall require written approval by the Iowa DOT Systems Planning Bureau prior to commencement of activity, purchasing of equipment, or request for reimbursement. - Revisions where the MPO or RPA is the approving agency shall be approved by the Policy Board. - Notification by the approving agency will be in writing.
+- All revision requests from MPOs should be submitted electronically to the DOT(s) and the agency's District Planner.
+If all necessary information is provided, the request will then be forwarded to the FHWA and FTA for review and any necessary approvals. - Revision requests shall, at a minimum, include: - A letter detailing the work program revision(s) - A resolution or meeting minutes showing the revision's approval. - Budget summary table with changes highlighted. - Amended work program with any modified section(s) highlighted. - Revisions where FHWA/FTA is the designated approving agency shall require written approval by FHWA/FTA prior to commencement of activity, purchasing of equipment, or request for reimbursement. - Revisions where the Iowa DOT Systems Planning Bureau is the designated approving agency shall require written approval by the Iowa DOT Systems Planning Bureau prior to commencement of activity, purchasing of equipment, or request for reimbursement. - Revisions where the MPO is the approving agency shall be approved by the Policy Board. - Notification by the approving agency will be in writing.